 - The featured Pokémon is the ground type Pokémon, Trapinch

-- It will be possible to gain an event exclusive move (TBC) by evolving Trapinch's second stage evolution, Vibrava into the final stage Ground/Dragon Pokémon Flygon
+- It will be possible to gain an event exclusive move (Earth Power) by evolving Trapinch's second stage evolution, Vibrava into the final stage Ground/Dragon Pokémon Flygon

 - As always, Trapinch will be available in Shiny form, and Lures used during the event will last for 3 hours

 - You'll earn 3x Catch experience for every Pokémon you catch

 Dates Of All Remaining 2019 Pokémon GO Community Days Announced

 Unusually, Niantic have announced the dates of the final Community Days for 2019, although the featured Pokémon are yet to be revealed: